mlk/aoc/PSION/README.md

 ## File Format

 The files are stored in the Psion's binary format, which is not very Git friendly.
-Yeah it is a pain in the bum, but I can't be bothered to convert them to text for git.
+I've also pushed text versions of the files.

 ## WHY?!